 I am also a big fan of Picasso.
 We loved the Picasso Museum in Barcelona.
 You may not realize it but Picasso lived for a while in Paris.
 The Picasso Museum in Paris has the most comprehensive collection of Picasso’s art in the world.
 The Musee Picasso is located in the stunning Hotel Salé.
 You can purchase a skip the line ticket here.

-I love the impressionist art, so I enjoyed visiting the Musee D’Orsay.
+I love impressionist art, so I enjoyed visiting the Musee d’Orsay.
 It’s a unique museum because it is located in what used to be a train station.
 Russell has not been yet, so that’s a good excuse to go back.
 You can get fast-track entry with the Paris Pass or you can purchase it separately here.
+Read more about Musee d’Orsay on Tripadvisor here.

 The Orangerie Museum